Frequently Asked Questions

 How long do animals stay at PHS/SPCA?

 It depends on an animal’s condition.
 Once up for adoption, animals can stay until they are adopted.
 If their health or temperament drastically declines and no other options are available, they may be euthanized.
-In order to give owners a chance to find their animals, strays are held four days (10 days if they have ID).
+In order to give owners a chance to find their animals, strays are held four days.
 Once this state-mandated holding period has passed, healthy animals are moved to our adoptable animal areas.

 What can I do if I suspect someone of animal abuse?